 Currently, the Flemish environmental legislation does not contain an overall regulation with regard to the encouragement of the contact between potential applicants and the public concerned.
-ITaking into account the fact that in the Flemish Region, (the) formal participation procedure(s) is/are led by the authorities instead of the applicant himself,
+In the Flemish Region, (the) formal participation procedure(s) is/are led by the authorities instead of the applicant himself,

-Tthe question could be raised whether an implementation is either desirable or necessary.
-Although it can hardly be disputed that this work methoda formal implementation has many advantages, it cannot be denied that, once it has been formalised, it formalisation will not simplify the procedure.
+The question could be raised whether an implementation is either desirable or necessary.
+Although it can hardly be disputed that a formal implementation has many advantages, it cannot be denied that formalisation will not simplify the procedure.
 Moreover, the added value seems to be rather limited compared to the current work method used in the Flemish Region.